istio/istio.io/content/en/docs/ops/best-practices/image-signing-validation/index.md

 $ ./cosign-binary verify --key {{< static "/misc/istio-key.pub" >}} {{< istio_docker_image "pilot" >}}
 {{< /text >}}

-This process will work for any released image or release candidate built with Istio build infrastructure.
+This process will work for any released image or release candidate built with the Istio build infrastructure.

 An example with output: